nipreps/qc-book/docs/auto-qc/iqms_first_contact.md

 ## Homogenizing across sites

-One first though to make these IQMs more homogeneus would be to site-wise standardize them.
+One first thought to make these IQMs more homogeneous would be to site-wise standardize them.
 This means, for each site, calculate mean and standard deviation and apply them to convert IQMs to zero-mean, unit-variance distributions.
 `mriqc-learn` has a filter (derived from, and compatible with `scikit-learn`) to do this: